 Some children manipulate conflicts between their parents for the power it gives them in a divorced family situation otherwise out of their control.

-Some children use this opportunity to get more freedom by complaining about the stricter parents to the more permissive parents and capitalizing on the permissive parents’ desire for validation9.
+Some children use this opportunity to get more freedom by complaining about the stricter parents to the more permissive parents and capitalizing on the permissive parents’ desire for validation.9

 All Of The Above And More

-Rather, children reject one parent after divorce for any combination of the above reasons, as well as other factors, such as10
+Instead, children reject one parent after divorce for any combination of the above reasons, as well as other factors, such as10

 - Lack of warmth, involvement, and competence in parenting by the rejected parent (whether mother or father)